UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 > ## HTTPS vs. SSH
 >
 > We use SSH here because, while it requires some additional configuration, it is a
 > security protocol widely used by many applications.
 The steps below describe SSH at a
 > minimum level for GitHub.
 A supplemental episode to this lesson discusses advanced setup
 > and concepts of SSH and key pairs, and other material supplemental to git related SSH.
 {: .callout}

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `shell-scripts` repository, and run this command:

 ~~~
-$ git remote add origin git@github.com:vlad/planets.git
+$ git remote add origin git@github.com:vlad/shell-scripts.git
 ~~~
 {: .language-bash}